goravel/docs/ORM/relationships.md

 ## Introduction

 It's common for database tables to be interconnected.
-For instance, a blog post may have numerous comments, or an order may be linked to the user who made it. `Orm` simplifies managing and dealing with such relationships, and it can handle various common relationships:
+For instance, a blog post may have many comments, or an order may be linked to the user who placed it. `Orm` simplifies managing and dealing with such relationships, and it can handle various common relationships:

 - [One To One](#One-To-One)
 - [One To Many](#One-To-Many)